ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 the preprocessor structure see the :ref:`Preprocessors`.

-Each of the preprocessor operations is written in a dedicated python module and all of them receive and return an Iris cube :obj:`iris.cube.Cube`, working sequentially on the data with no interactions between them.
+Each of the preprocessor operations is written in a dedicated python module and all of them receive and return an instance of :obj:`iris.cube.Cube`, working sequentially on the data with no interactions between them.
 The order in which the preprocessor operations is applied is set by default to minimize